ndon01/CLIChess/README.md

 1. Ensure you have Java OpenJDK 21 and Maven Installed on your system.
 2. Open up a new terminal where you want to install the project.
 3. Clone the repository using the command: `git clone https://github.com/ndon01/CLIChess.git`
-4. Navigate to the cloned directory using the command: `cd CLI-Chess`
+4. Navigate to the cloned directory using the command: `cd CLIChess`
 5. Compile the program using the following command:
 ```bash
 mvn package